jnear/cs202-compiler-construction/index.md

 in order to receive graduate credit for this course:

 - Graduate students are expected to complete all of the challenge exercises.
-The weighting of each challenge exercise will be noted in the assignment, and will generally account for 20-40% of the total grade for the assignment.
+For graduate students, the challenge exercise will account for 20% of the assignment's total grade.

 - Graduate students are expected to select and complete more ambitious final projects.
 Suggested topics for graduate student final projects